-- Be ready to provide documentation to prove a total of 1,500 hours of paid work experience in three years prior to sitting for the certification exam.
+- Provide documentation to prove a total of 1,500 hours of paid work experience in five years before the certification exam.
 As the BCPO website states, the paid work experience:

-Of those 1500 hours, up to 250 can include substitution hours for various endeavors, including up to 100 hours for college and advanced degrees, as well as credit hours for other types of continuing education related to professional organizing.
-Candidates can also substitute hours for paid speaking engagements, publishing books, authoring articles, and a variety of other endeavors considered valuable as preparation for becoming certified.
-For specific details regarding the intricacies of which substitute hours are allowed, the BCPO offers a nifty breakdown.
+Of those 1500 hours, up to 250 can include substitution hours for various endeavors.
+For example, you can substitute up to 100 hours for college and advanced degrees.
+You can include credit hours for other types of continuing education related to professional organizing.
+Candidates can also substitute hours for paid speaking engagements, publishing books, and authoring articles.
+There are a variety of other endeavors considered valuable as preparation for becoming certified too.
+For specific details regarding the intricacies of which substitute hours are allowed, see the NAPO website Certification section.

 The Big Test

-The test, itself, covers six weighted areas of content with which a professional organizer seeking certification should be familiar.
-One quarter of the material covers the basic foundations of professional organizing.
-Preliminary assessments, action plan development and implementation and project/plan management each account for 20% of the exam, while material related to post-implementation evaluation, follow-up and maintenance accounts for 10%.
-Legal and ethical considerations constitute the final five percent of the test material.
+The exam covers six areas of content with which a professional organizer seeking certification should be familiar.
+Preliminary communication and assessments make up 12% and 18% of the exam, respectively.
+Project plan development and implementation reflect 16% and 31% of the exam content, with follow-up and maintenance accounting for 12%.
+Knowledge of legal and ethical responsibilities constitutes the final 11% of the exam content.

 This is definitely not Underwater Basketweaving 101.

-For those interested in preparing for the exam, the BCPO has an exceedingly detailed step-by-step delineation of every possible sub-topic the exam may cover, as well as a suggested reading list to help aspirants prepare.
+For those interested in preparing for the exam, the NAPO website has detailed information and a suggested reading list to help aspirants prepare.

 Becoming certified is just the beginning.
-Each CPO®’s term of certification is only three years, during which time she or he will continue learning, studying and generally geeking out on all the exciting things there are to learn about the profession of organizing.
-At the end of the three years, each CPO® may apply for renewal of certification.
+Each CPO®‘s term of certification is only three years.
+During this time, they will continue learning, studying and generally geeking out on all the exciting things to learn about the profession of organizing.
+Near the end of the three years, each CPO® may apply for a renewal of certification.

 To renew, one must again submit an application promising to adhere to the Code of Ethics, pay an annual maintenance fee, and either submit documentation of 45 hours of continuing professional education earned during the prior three years or retake the certification exam.
-Yes, it’s like having to show up for every 8 a.m. class in college, or they’ll make you take the S.A.T.s again!
+It’s like having to attend every 8 a.m. class in college, or they’ll make you take the SATs again!